 Because hyperthyroidism causes the body damage very slowly at first, the symptoms are often overlooked, and categorized as normal aging, such as a dull matted coat.
 However, a few symptoms may be more obvious, such as weight loss, increased appetite, thirst and urination.
 Symptoms may also include diarrhea, vomiting, and hyperactivity.

 Three options are available when considering treatment for hyperthyroidism in cats.
-They are medication, surgery, or radioactive-iodine therapy.
+They are medication (Methimazole tablets such as Tapazole is commonly prescribed for cats), surgery, or radioactive-iodine therapy.
 Consult with your veterinarian about the positives and negatives of each treatment, and which is best for the circumstances of your cat’s progress in the disease.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.